ricard1997/twod-analysis-kit/docs/source/Membrane.rst

-To use this class you should call the class using  and mda.AtomGroup or a mda.Universe as follows:
+To use the class, call it using :code:`mda.AtomGroup` or a :code:`mda.Universe` as follows:

 .. code-block:: python

-    tpr = "membrane.tpr" # Replace this with you own membrane tpr or gro file xtc = "membrane.xtc" # Replace this with you xtc fila
+    tpr = "membrane.tpr" # Replace with your tpr or gro file xtc = "membrane.xtc" # Replace with your xtc file

-    universe = mda.Universe(tpr,xtc) # Define a universe with the trajectories
+    universe = mda.Universe(tpr,xtc) # Define a universe

-    membrane = Cumulative2D(universe,   # load universe
+    membrane = Cumulative2D(universe,   # load the universe
                     verbose = False, # Does not print intial information )

 .. note::
-    If your trajectory contains water and/or ions, we recommend you pass the list of lipids that compose the membrane by specifying :code:`lipid_list`.
+    If your trajectory contains water and/or ions, pass the list of lipids in the membrane by specifying :code:`lipid_list`.

 Membrane Thickness
 ++++++++++++++++++

-This code requires the number of bins, the edges, and the time interval that you want to use.
-Other options are also available, check the documentation for mor information.
+This code requires the user to set the number of bins, the edges, and the time interval.
+Additional options are listed in the documentation.

 .. code-block:: python